christopni/softeng-ev/cli-client/README.md

 create the CLI tool named **ev_group50.**

 Now, open the file paths.py and fill the
-"folder" variable in eith an existing path in your system.
+"folder" variable in with an existing path in your system.

 ```folder='C:/Users/example/cli-client/'```